Annika Hvithamar

-Annika Hvithamar (b.
-1971) is a Danish Sociologist of religion, who serves as head of the Department of Cross-Cultural and Regional Studies at the University of Copenhagen.
+Annika Hvithamar (born 1971) is a Danish Sociologist of religion, who serves as head of the Department of Cross-Cultural and Regional Studies at the University of Copenhagen.
 Her research specializes in religion in Russia including the Russian Orthodox Church and religious minorities such as Jehovah's Witnesses.
 She received her PhD in Sociology of Religion from the University of Copenhagen in 2003.